Benjamin Cohen (political economist)

-Benjamin Jerry Cohen (born June 5, 1937 in Ossining, New York) is the Louis G. Lancaster Professor of International Political Economy at the University of California, Santa Barbara.
+Benjamin Jerry Cohen (born June 5, 1937, in Ossining, New York) is the Louis G. Lancaster Professor of International Political Economy at the University of California, Santa Barbara.
 At UCSB, where he has been a member of the faculty since 1991, he teaches undergraduate and graduate courses on international political economy.

+Education

 Cohen finished his undergraduate degree in 1959 and his doctorate degree in 1963, both in Economics, at Columbia University.

 From 1962 to 1964 Cohen was a research economist at the Federal Reserve Bank of New York.
 From 1964 to 1971 he was an assistant professor in the Economics department at Princeton University.
 Cohen had been a member of the faculty at Tufts University since 1971 and until he joined the faculty at UCSB he was the William L. Clayton Professor of International Economic Affairs at the Fletcher School of Law and Diplomacy, Tufts University.

-His research interests mainly involve issues of international monetary and financial relations, and he has written about matters ranging from exchange rates and monetary integration to financial markets and international debt.